mkarikom/RSoptSC/README.md

 <img src="man/figures/logo.svg" width="60%" />

-RSoptSC is an R package for analysis and prediction using single-cell RNA sequencing (scRNA-seq) data.
-RSoptSC can infer cell-cell communication between single cells, and performs multiple single-cell analysis tasks from a single coherent framework.
-This enables the reconstruction of complex lineage relationships with prediction of specific feedback or feedforward interactions.
+RSoptSC is an R package for SoptSC: performing analysis and prediction on single-cell RNA sequencing (scRNA-seq) data.
+SoptSC can infer cell-cell communication between single cells, and completes multiple single-cell analysis tasks from a single coherent framework.
+This enables the reconstruction of complex lineage relationships alongside prediction of specific feedback or feedforward interactions.

 -   Demo SoptSC at `vignette("Joost_et_al")`